-During the year under review there has been an identified need to improve the reporting of management information to the board for their scrutiny with specific regard to the review of projected cash position of the Trust specifically with regards to the inclusion of a cash flow within the management accounts.
-To correct this the Trust has planned to update its current management system and ensure monthly cash flow records are shared and reported inline with the Academies Financial Handbook 2021.
+During the previous year the need to improve the reporting of management information to the board for their scrutiny with specific regard to the review of projected cash position of the Trust specifically with regards to the inclusion of a cash flow within the management accounts was identified.
+Cashflow reporting has been implemented from January 2023 and the Trust is now reporting in line with the Academies Trust Handbook 2022.

-Taking into account the note above regarding the need to review and update current cash flow reporting, I confirm that I and the Board of Trustees are able to identify any material irregular or improper use of all funds by the Trust, or material non-compliance with the terms and conditions of funding under the Trust's funding agreement and the Academies Financial Handbook 2021.
+Taking into account the note above regarding the need to review and update current cash flow reporting, I confirm that I and the Board of Trustees are able to identify any material irregular or improper use of all funds by the Trust, or material non-compliance with the terms and conditions of funding under the Trust's funding agreement and the Academies Trust Handbook 2022.